 Over the space of four years the UK’s sales of electric cars went from 3,500 in 2013 to 80,000 in 2016 and 130,000 in December 2017 (around 2% of the new car market).Electric cars are not widely available in the used car market at the moment but they will be eventually, which should make them more affordable.

-Whilst they’re still new, we’ve looked at the full cost you'd be faced with, and the more important questions such as where you can find charge points to re-fuel, along with the pros and cons which come with these nifty vehicles!
+Whilst they’re still new, we’ve looked into the full cost you'd be faced with, and the more important questions such as where you can find charge points to re-fuel, along with the pros and cons which come with these nifty vehicles!

 Electric charge points

-The huge boom in electric vehicles means businesses across the UK have started offering a quick way to recharge vehicles.
+The huge boom in electric cars means businesses across the UK have started offering a quick way to recharge these vehicles.
 You’ll now find electric charge points at petrol stations, supermarkets and shopping outlets across the country, as well as being able to install systems in your very own garage with the help of a government grant.

 There are over 12,500 different connectors across the UK at around 4,500 different locations.
 These electric charge points range from slow charge (overnight) to rapid 80% charge (30 minutes).

-If you’re looking to find a local electric charging station you can use Zap Map who claim to have the most comprehensive list of charge points within the UK.
-Beware, however, that there may be points not on the map so if you know of one that’s not on there add it to help fellow electric drivers!
+If you’re looking to find a local electric charging station, you can use Zap Map who claim to have the most comprehensive list of charge points within the UK.
+This app is learning about new points each day as the market grows, so if you know of one that’s not on there, add it to help fellow electric drivers!

 Charging an electric car

-The extensive number of charge points means you don’t have to worry about charging an electric car when you’re out and about or if you’re planning on a cross country road trip.
+The extensive number of charge points is constantly growing - meaning you don’t have to worry about charging an electric car; whether you're commuting to work, or planning a cross country road-trip (sounds fun!).
 It is recommended that you do a bit of planning before you set off though to make sure you have plenty of charge points wherever you find yourself.